DUNE/computing-training-202112/_episodes/16-closing-remarks.md

 ## Long Term Support

-You have made some excellent connections with computing experts and invite your contiued dialog.
+You made some excellent connections with computing experts and invite your continued dialog.

 A DUNE [Slack channel][dune-may2021-slack] will remain available and we encourage your activity in the dialog.